ibm-cloud-docs/account/index.md

 Basic support is included with your {{site.data.keyword.Bluemix_notm}} Pay-As-You-Go.
 It is provided for non-production environments or workloads where traditional severities are not used and specific response times are not stipulated.
 Also, with a Pay-As-You-Go account, you can order Advanced or Premium support plans to get extra help with your production workloads.
 Learn more in [Basic, Advanced, and Premium Support plans](/docs/get-support?topic=get-support-support-plans).

-A subset of Pay-As-You-Go accounts are eligible for the new Pay-As-You-Go with Committed Use model.
-For more information, see [Pay as you go with Committed Use billing model](/docs/billing-usage?topic=billing-usage-committed-use).
+A subset of Pay-As-You-Go accounts are eligible for the new Enterprise Savings Plan model.
+For more information, see [Enterprise Savings Plan billing model](/docs/billing-usage?topic=billing-usage-committed-use).

 ## Subscription account
 {: #subscription-account}